minio/docs/source/operations/concepts.rst

 #. :ref:`Single Node Single Drive <minio-snsd>`, one MinIO server with a single drive or folder for data

    For example, testing on a local PC using a folder on the computer's hard drive.

 #. :ref:`Single Node Multi Drive <minio-snmd>`, one MinIO server with multiple mounted drives or folders for data

    For example, a single container with two or more mounted volumes.

 #. :ref:`Multi Node Multi Drive <minio-mnmd>`, multiple MinIO servers with multiple mounted drives or volumes for data

+   .. cond:: linux

+      For example, a production deployment using Ansible, Terraform, or manual processes

+   .. cond:: k8s

-   For example, a production deployment using Kubernetes to manage and deploy pods with multiple persistent volume claims.
+      For example, a production deployment using Kubernetes to manage and deploy pods and their associated persistent volume claims.

 How does a distributed MinIO deployment work?
 ---------------------------------------------